-EXTRACTION PORT ADAPTOR TUBE (if supplied)
+EXTRACTION PORT ADAPTOR TUBE (Supplied with R255SMS+)

-Use the Adaptor Tube to connect the extraction port of the machine to suitable commercial workshop vacuum extraction equipment (not supplied) which have ø30mm internal bore hoses or inlet ports.
+Use the Adaptor Tube to connect the extraction port of the machine to suitable commercial workshop vacuum extraction equipment (not supplied) which have Ø30mm internal bore hoses or inlet ports.

 MAINTENANCE

 Note: Any maintenance must be carried out with the machine switched off and disconnected from the mains/battery power supply.